 A Truly Integrated Approach

-When our patients come to Sun Dog Cat Moon, we have one main goal: to help pets live a long and comfortable life.
-A major part of why we love holistic treatment methods is because we can provide treatment without tough side effects—while still accomplishing our goal.
+When our patients come to Sun Dog Cat Moon, we have one main goal: to help pets live a healthy, long and comfortable life.
+A major part of why we love complementary and holistic therapies is because we can provide treatments with fewer side effects—while still accomplishing our goals.

 While some patients will come to us for just acupuncture, we truly utilize acupuncture in an integrated way.
 From promoting healing post-surgery, to combining with herbal therapy, to managing chronic diseases in older pets, acupuncture is a flexible and effective treatment form that helps pets feel healthier.